wp-plugins/6scan-protection/readme.txt

 Tested up to: 3.3.1
 Stable tag: trunk

-6Scan Security protects your website against hackers destroying, stealing or manipulating your data using constantly updated attack signatures.
+6Scan Security goes beyond the rule-based protection of all other Wordpress security plugins to provide the most comprehensive automatic protection against hackers.

 == Description ==